AmmarSahyoun/Dimensional-modeling/README.md

 # Repo description:

-#### -This is an data warehouse OLAP system created from distributed OLTP system.
+#### -This is a data warehouse OLAP system created from distributed OLTP system.
 #### -The DW **Snowflake schema** in the ER diagram shows the dependent dimensions.
 #### -The OLAP **dimensional Star schema** has a fact table with composite primary key consist of (orderId, ItemId)